-Note: If you are upgrading Fortify Software Security Center, see "Upgrading Fortify Software Security Center" on page 195.
+Note: If you are upgrading Fortify Software Security Center, see "Upgrading Fortify Software Security Center" on page 186.

 Task Description Information and Instructions 1 Download the Fortify Software Security Center software files and the fortify.license file.
-"Downloading Fortify Software Security Center Files" on page 50 2 Unpack and deploy the installation bundle.
+"Downloading Fortify Software Security Center Files" on page 47 2 Unpack and deploy the installation bundle.
 Then deploy Fortify Software Security Center in Tomcat Server.
-"Unpacking and Deploying Fortify Software Security Center Software" on page 50 3 Install and configure the software for the database server you plan to use for the Fortify Software Security Center database.
-"About the Fortify Software Security Center Database" on page 62 4 Start Tomcat server, and then log in to Fortify Software Security Center.
-(See "Logging in to Fortify Software Security Center" on page 78.)
-"Logging in to Fortify Software Security Center" on page 78 5 Use the Fortify Software Security Center Setup wizard to perform initial configuration.
-(Locate your Fortify license, create the Fortify Software Security Center "Configuring Fortify Software Security Center for the First Time" on page 72
+"Unpacking and Deploying Fortify Software Security Center Software" on page 47 3 Install and configure the software for the database server you plan to use for the Fortify Software Security Center database.
+"About the Fortify Software Security Center Database" on page 58 4 Start Tomcat server, and then log in to Fortify Software Security Center.
+(See "Logging in to Fortify Software Security Center" on page 74.)
+"Logging in to Fortify Software Security Center" on page 74 5 Use the Fortify Software Security Center Setup wizard to perform initial configuration.
+(Locate your Fortify license, create the Fortify Software Security Center database tables and initialize the database schema, seed the database, and so on.)
+"Configuring Fortify Software Security Center for the First Time" on page 68 Tip: Advanced users only: You can automate

-Task Description Information and Instructions database tables and initialize the database schema, seed the database, and so on.)
-Tip: Advanced users only: You can automate configuration before you deploy Fortify Software Security Center.
+Task Description Information and Instructions configuration before you deploy Fortify Software Security Center.
 After you do, the Setup wizard retrieves your configuration settings at server startup and automates the entire installation.
-For details, see "Automating Fortify Software Security Center Configuration" on page 435.
+For details, see "Automating Fortify Software Security Center Configuration" on page 442.
 6 Restart the Fortify Software Security Center server.
-7 Complete the Fortify Software Security Center configuration settings in the ADMINISTRATION view.
-(For the list of the options to configure in the ADMINISTRATION view, see "Configuration Options Available in the ADMINISTRATION View" on page 85.)
-"Additional Fortify Software Security Center Configuration" on page 82 8 Perform additional tasks such as configuring an Eclipse plugin update site, setting up bug tracker integration, configuring single sign-on, administering users, registering LDAP entities, managing LDAP user roles, and creating custom attributes that users can assign to their applications.
-"Additional Installation- Related Tasks" on page 169
+7 Complete the Fortify Software Security Center configuration settings in the Administration view.
+(For the list of the options to configure in the Administration view, see "Configuration Options Available in the Administration View" on page 80.)
+"Additional Fortify Software Security Center Configuration" on page 78 8 Perform additional tasks such as configuring an Eclipse plugin update site, setting up bug tracker integration, configuring single sign-on, administering users, registering LDAP entities, managing LDAP user roles, and creating custom attributes that users can assign to their applications.
+"Additional Installation-Related Tasks" on page 162

-If you plan to remove Fortify Software Security Center and no longer need the Fortify Software Security Center database, you can find instructions on how to permanently delete it in "Permanently Deleting a Fortify Software Security Center Database" on page 71.
+If you plan to remove Fortify Software Security Center and no longer need the Fortify Software Security Center database, you can find instructions on how to permanently delete it in "Permanently Deleting a Fortify Software Security Center Database" on page 66.